TiwariLaxuu/MultiAgent-Research-System-/README.md

 Tools are passed as functions definitions in the API call itself -- the LLM sees them natively.
 LLM returns structured tool_call objects - no text to parse
 LangGraph's state machine handles the loop -- the LLM just responds naturally

 Step 4: Create pipeline.py This is the supervisor.
+We will write one function called run_research_pipeline that calls all 4 agents and chains in the correct order and passes results between them using a shared state dictionary.
+The agent use message-based input/output - we send {"message" : [("user", "....")]} and read the response from result["messages"][-1].content.
+At the end of each step it will print the output in the terminal so students can see exactly what each agent is doing

+Step 5: Run and Test